-Space is critical in football, give your opponent too much of it, and you get punished; make the best of little space or try to profit from little space, and you might get rewarded with a goal.
+Space is critical in football, give your opponent too much of it, and you get punished; make the best of little space or try to profit from little space, and you might get rewarded with a goal, just like at a casino.
 This creates a problem for every manager, irrespective of the philosophical divide: how do I limit and control my opponent’s use of space with and without the ball?
 To this end, Gegenpressing is a tantalizing option;

 Gegenpressing (counter-pressing) is simply winning the ball immediately after losing possession.
 The opposition’s intention after getting the ball is to start a counter; hence their defensive organisation is broken, leaving them vulnerable because their players are quite apart in the quest to score a goal.

 In such scenarios, hunting in packs can help you regain the ball.
 It seems imperative, at this point, to differentiate between pressing and counter-pressing; pressing is carried out to disrupt build-up play, e.g., in the FA Cup semi-final last season between Manchester City and Liverpool, as it was their custom, City set out to build from the back with both center-backs split on either side of the goalkeeper.

 However, Liverpool caused disruption by having the front three of Mohamed Salah, Sadio Mané, and Diogo Jota press man-to-man, whilst Mané occasionally pressed Fernandinho.
 Gegenpressing (counterpressing), on the other hand, is done to prevent a counterattack from even being born.

 Gegenpressing raises a couple of questions, such as: where do I lead my opponent?
 How do I press with a lot of players who are stable in an organised space?
 Certain principles need to be in place to sufficiently answer these questions, and this piece examines ten rules/commandments for effective gengen pressing.